 Why Do I Need An Internet Merchant Account (IMA)?

 All of the payments made into and out of your merchant account are batch processed every day and the remaining funds transferred into your regular business banking account.
-It typically takes three working days from the time the credit card payment is initiated by the customer, funds paid into your merchant account, cleared by the credit or debit card company and then paid into your bank account.
+It typically takes three working days from the time the credit card payment is initiated by the customer, funds paid into your merchant account, cleared by the credit or debit card company and then settled into your bank account.

 The higher the perceived risk of your business, for example taking mail order payments, then the longer the delay in clearing payments because the merchant account provider must be sure of receiving the funds before clearing them into your bank account.